 In a PPO plan, you generally pay less for doctors or services in the network, but you have the freedom to go out of the network if you’re willing to pay more.

-The plan we sampled is above average quality, with a 4/5 Medicare Star Rating.
-It covers a routine eye exam yearly, but the basic plan doesn’t include dental or hearing benefits (you may add more dental and vision coverage for a fee).
-Included in the plan is the popular SilverSneakers Fitness program.
+The plan we sampled is above average quality, with a 3.5/5 Medicare Star Rating.
+It covers a routine eye exam yearly, preventative dental, and up to 80% of the cost of a hearing aid fitting.

 Empire MediBlue Choice (HMO-POS)